qbnronin/testing/readmeJuan.txt

 hello Juan
-This is a new line
 and another
+deleted one line and inserted another.